DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/columnChooser/container.md

 Specifies a container in which the column chooser should be rendered.

 ---
 Use this property if you need to change the element in which the column chooser is rendered.
-For example, if your component is inside the Popup, set this property to popup container.
+For example, if your component is inside the Popup, set this property to 'popup container'.

 ---
 ##### jQuery